AfterthoughtC/DODMAN-Python/README.md

 # Additional Features
 The python implementation used here also supports some features over Alfred Valley's DODMAN:
 ## Multiple Start Points
 Rather than being stuck with just one start point, users can set multiple start points within the map.
-When multiple start points are used, the algorithm will choose a random point from the set to start survey from.
-When at another point where survey is no longer possible it will randomly choose one of the multiple start points to go back to.
+The point that one returns to once no more moves can be made from the current point can be decided either randomly or in order.

 # Scripts
 There are two main scripts; dodman.py and dodmanbokeh.py.